pbht/solana-dca-websocket-listener/README.md

 5. Run with `./target/release/solana-dca-websocket-listener` to run the script fully optimized

 # CLI Args
 The script defaults to flagging DCAs with SOL and USDC inputs above 5,000 USDC / 50 SOL in value.
 These parameters can be specified using the `--usdc` and `--sol` flags.
-For example, `./target/release/solana-dca-websocket-listener --usdc 10000` would flag all DCAs opened with input amounts of over 50 SOL (the default) or 10,000 USDC.
+For example, `./target/release/solana-dca-websocket-listener --usdc 10000` would flag all DCAs opened with input amounts of over 50 SOL (the default) or 10,000 USDC. \
+Adding the `--no-filter` flag and running `./target/release/solana-dca-websocket-listener --no-filter` outputs all new DCAs, rather than those above the default threshold.

 # INTERESTING OBSERVATIONS
 ![$1M Fartcoin DCA](assets/fartcoin-1m-dca.png)